 This episode was….kinda boring and stupid.
 The setup didn’t make any sense.
 It was resolved at breakneck speed.
 There’s not enough given to either the Primeape or the Anthony story.
 You don’t even sympathize much with Rebecca because we barely know anything about her besides her father is hardly ever home and she misses him.
 Also, she sucks at making plans.
 There are a bunch of logistic problems that shouldn’t fly even in Pokemon.
 The action wasn’t that impressive.
 The departure of Primeape is frustrating and poorly written, especially if my intel on the reasons behind his leaving are true.

-About the most interesting thing here is the Pokemon Boxing, but really they don’t do anything with the concept.
-They should be more about actual boxing or martial arts moves or something, but they’re no different from Pokemon battles, just exclusively with Fighting Pokemon.
+About the most interesting thing here is the Pokemon Boxing, but they don’t do anything with the concept.
+This should be more about actual boxing or martial arts moves or something, but they’re no different from Pokemon battles, just exclusively with Fighting Pokemon.
 Ash was doing more actual boxing when he was teaching Pikachu than anyone else was over the course of this episode.

 I’m still a little irked at the loss of one of Ash’s few evolved and powerful Pokemon.
 But hey at least I can relax now.
 It’s not like he’ll be getting another evolved and powerful Pokemon that he’ll shove under the rug for stupid reasons any time soon, right?